 Sponsored Brands ads consist of three formats: Product Collection, Store Spotlight, and Video.
-For this analysis, we’re focusing on the most common format, comparing Sponsored Products to Sponsored Brands Product Collection ads only.
+For this analysis, so that we’re comparing apples to apples, we’re excluding Sponsored Brands Video.

 Our analysis is based on anonymized Sponsored Products & Sponsored Brands performance data from close to 1,000 US advertiser profiles managed with Sellics.
 The trends and figures included do not represent an official performance statement of Amazon Advertising.

 Sponsored Products vs. Sponsored Brands: Performance Metrics

 Sponsored Brands vs Sponsored Products: Click-Through-Rate

 The median click-through-rate for Sponsored Products is 0.42%, and Sponsored Brands 0.38% – meaning that when looking at average-performing ads from a click-through-rate perspective, Sponsored Brands perform worse – with an 11% lower click-through-rate.

 This gap is exaggerated among the worst performers.
 The worst performing Sponsored Brands ads have a click-through-rate which is 33% lower than Sponsored Products.